Splitting the Gravitational Atom: Instabilities of Black Holes with Synchronized or Resonant Hair

-{\bf Acknowledgements.} This work is supported by CIDMA under the FCT Multi-Annual Financing Program for R\&D Units (UID/04106), through the Portuguese Foundation for Science and Technology (FCT -- Fundaç\~ao para a Ci\^encia e a Tecnologia), as well as the projects: Horizon Europe staff exchange (SE) programme HORIZON-MSCA2021-SE-01 Grant No.\ NewFunFiCO-101086251; 2022.04560.PTDC (\url{https://doi.org/10.54499/2022.04560.PTDC}) and 2024.05617.CERN (\url{https://doi.org/10.54499/2024.05617.CERN}).
+{\bf Acknowledgements.} This work is supported by the Center for Research and Development in Mathematics and Applications (CIDMA) (\url{https://ror.org/05pm2mw36}) under the Portuguese Foundation for Science and Technology (FCT -- Fundaç\~ao para a Ci\^encia e a Tecnologia, \url{https://ror.org/00snfqn58}), Grants UID/04106/2025 (\url{https://doi.org/10.54499/UID/04106/2025}) and UID/PRR/04106/2025 (\url{https://doi.org/10.54499/UID/PRR/04106/2025}), as well as the projects: Horizon Europe staff exchange (SE) programme HORIZON-MSCA2021-SE-01 Grant No.\ NewFunFiCO-101086251; 2022.04560.PTDC (\url{https://doi.org/10.54499/2022.04560.PTDC}) and 2024.05617.CERN (\url{https://doi.org/10.54499/2024.05617.CERN}).
 M.Z.\ is funded by FCT through project 2022.00721.CEECIND (\url{https://doi.org/10.54499/2022.00721.CEECIND/CP1720/CT0001}).
 J.F.\ is funded by FCT through project 2023.04333.BD (\url{https://doi.org/10.54499/2023.04333.BD}).
 The authors thankfully acknowledge computational resources from RES provided by BSC (MareNostrum) through projects FI-2024-2-0012, FI-2024-3-0007, POR021PROD, and by IFCA (Altamira) through project FI-2025-1-0011.
-Computational resources were also provided via FCT through project 2024.07872.CPCA.A2 at Deucalion supercomputer, jointly funded by EuroHPC JU and Portugal.
+Computational resources were also provided via FCT through project 2024.07872.CPCA.A2 at Deucalion supercomputer, jointly funded by EuroHPC JU and Portugal, and at MareNostrum through project 2024.07059.CPCA.A3 (DOI: 10.54499/2024.07059.CPCA.A3 \url{https://doi.org/10.54499/2024.07059.CPCA.A3}).
 This work was granted access to the HPC resources of MesoPSL financed by the Region Ile de France and the project Equip@Meso (reference ANR-10-EQPX-29-01) of the programme Investissements d'Avenir supervised by the Agence Nationale pour la Recherche.

+{\bf Data availability.} The data that support the findings of this article are not publicly available upon publication because it is not technically feasible and/or the cost of preparing, depositing, and hosting the data would be prohibitive within the terms of this research project.
+The data are available from the authors upon reasonable request.